-Vista Equity Partners establishes Abu Dhabi Office
+Vista Equity Partners establishes Abu Dhabi office

 PHOTO

-Abu Dhabi, United Arab Emirates, Vista Equity Partners (“Vista”), a global technology investor that specializes in enterprise software, today announced the opening of its new office in Abu Dhabi within ADGM, the city’s international financial center.
-VEPM Middle East Limited has received full authorization from ADGM’s Financial Services Regulatory Authority (FSRA), enabling the firm to advise on investments and arrange deals in investments across the region.
+ABU DHABI - Vista Equity Partners (Vista), a global technology investor that specialises in enterprise software, today announced the opening of its new office in Abu Dhabi within ADGM, the city’s international financial centre.

+VEPM Middle East Limited has received full authorisation from ADGM’s Financial Services Regulatory Authority (FSRA), enabling the firm to advise on investments and arrange deals in investments across the region.

 "As Enterprise Agentic Solutions reshape how businesses operate and compete, the companies that embed intelligence into mission-critical workflows will define the next era of value creation,” said Robert F. Smith, Founder, Chairman and CEO of Vista Equity Partners.
 “The Middle East, and Abu Dhabi in particular, has demonstrated extraordinary ambition in building the digital infrastructure to lead in this new landscape.
 Establishing Vista's presence here positions us to partner with the region's investors and institutions as enterprise software enters its most dynamic era."